Building an enduring plan for a lasting legacy

 Using instruments such as these can give you the confidence of knowing that your estate will be handled as you wish and can potentially exclude probate – a lengthy and expensive process.
 Well-documented estate plans may also help your family avoid the court’s involvement in appointing a guardian or conservator in the event of incapacity.
 Thorough documentation can provide for long-term care or education for children or grandchildren while other investment vehicles can provide for a favorite charity.

 Our team works with you and your other professional advisors to ensure your wishes are communicated in writing and are legally binding.
-Moving forward, we will revisit your plan regularly to ensure it is up to date.
+Moving forward, we will revisit your plan to help ensure it is up to date.

 Making charitable giving part of your financial and estate plan enables you to support the charities and causes you love, now and in the future.
 Moreover, having the right charitable giving strategy can help further your overall wealth management plan.